AMC Ambassador: 1974

-The 1974 model year AMC Ambassador models represented the eighth and final generation of AMC's flagship line, differing markedly in styling and interior finish from their 1970 through 1973 predecessors.
+The 1974 model year AMC Ambassadors represented the eighth and final generation of AMC's flagship line, differing markedly in styling and interior finish from their 1970 through 1973 predecessors.
 This redesign occurred just as the 1973 oil crisis dramatically impacted the American automotive landscape, sparking nationwide gasoline rationing due to the oil embargo and a rapid shift in consumer preferences towards smaller, more fuel-efficient vehicles.

 The 1974 Ambassador underwent a comprehensive restyling, becoming the longest AMC-built version at 217.8 in.
 While retaining its previous 122 in wheelbase, the new styling was specifically engineered to accommodate the new federal energy-absorbing bumpers at both the front and rear.
 The Ambassador's overall length increased by 8.2 in compared to its 1972 counterpart, the last year without bumper standards.
 This growth is partly attributed to its larger rear bumper and an unusually long front nose.
 Most full-sized competitor models saw significant increases, except for Chevrolet, which grew 2.8 in during the same period, as its previous bumpers were already pushed out from the bodywork.

 The front end of the 1974 Ambassador sedan and wagon received an all-new hood, grille, and bumper.
 The grille featured a new squared-off loop-type design surrounding the circular, recessed quad headlights, with a distinctive forward-protruding center.
 The grille insert displayed a crosshatch pattern dominated by two thick horizontal bars that connected the headlight bezels.
 New amber parking lights were integrated between these bars, following the grille's protrusion forward and overlaid by its crosshatch trim.
 The headlamp bezels were again blacked out in their recessed areas.
 The new hood and front bumper followed the grille's central protrusion, giving the car a subtle "coffin nose" look.
 The contemporary Matador sedan received a similar frontal treatment in 1974, though with a much more pronounced effect and different single headlamp clusters, hood, and grille inserts.